All Episodes

 Again, the number.

-Now, um, still no still no seminar uh callers.
+Now, still no seminar callers.

-Not one has uh has made it through here.
+Not one has made it through here.

 A Russian chimpanzee has been sent to rehab by zookeepers to cure the smoking and beer drinking habits that he's picked up.

-An adult chimp.
+An adult chimp?

-The uh beer and cigarettes were ruining him.
+The beer and cigarettes were ruining him.

-He would he would pester passers by for booze.
+He would pester passersby for booze.

-Uh this is the the the the most amazing thing.
+This is the most amazing thing.

-Uh this is I mean, and these whales, you know, they're just big dolphins.
+This is, I mean, and these whales, you know, they're just big dolphins.

 They are just the largest dolphins.